Bury Cyclists' Touring Club

 WHERE DO THE SUNDAY RUNS START?

-Both groups always meet outside Wilkinsons store on The Rock, Bury.
+Both groups always meet outside the Wilko store on The Rock, Bury.

-We sometimes pick up riders at secondary points - if we are heading north usually at the Rostron Arms bus stop in Edenfield; if heading west outside the Ainsworth Arms, Bolton Road or if heading east in Rochdale at either Chris Paulsen Cycles or the Town Hall.
-See the sports pages in the Bury Times for the latest information - this also includes a report of the previous Sunday’s rides.
+We sometimes pick up riders at secondary points half an hour after the start time.
+If we are heading north usually at the Rostron Arms bus stop in Edenfield; if heading west outside the Ainsworth Arms, Bolton Road or if heading east in Rochdale at either Chris Paulsen Cycles or the Town Hall.
+See the sports pages in the Bury Times for the latest information.
+See the 'Runs List' page on this website for forthcoming runs.

 SOCIAL LIFE